-Russia seeks Trump's help to go after British activist
+Putin asks Trump to go after British activist

 ... our join as a group

-He said US law enforcement officers investigating alleged Russian meddling in the 2016 US vote could come to Russia to question 12 Russian suspects who were recently indicted in the affair.
+He said US sleuths investigating alleged Russian meddling in the 2016 US vote could come to Russia to question 12 Russian suspects who were recently indicted in the affair.

 "But in this case, there is another condition.
 This kind of effort should be a mutual one … For instance, we can bring up Mr Browder in this particular case," Putin said.